U.S. Raid on Rabaul Demoralizing to Japs

 There were many heroes in the air on Bloody Tuesday over Rabaul in 1943.
-Courage, determination, and sacrifice was evident in each bomber and each fighter that confronted the Japanese and turned the Gibraltar of the Pacific into an inferno.
-In some measure Ken's Men saw themselves as at last avenging the attack on Pearl Harbor nearly two years before.
+Courage, determination, and sacrifice were evident in each bomber and each fighter that confronted the Japanese and turned the Gibraltar of the Pacific into an inferno.
+In some measure, Ken's Men saw themselves as at last avenging the attack on Pearl Harbor nearly two years before.

 Undoubtedly there were many acts that may have merited our Nation's highest honor.
 A great many airmen performed that day with courage Above and Beyond the Call of Duty.

 Ultimately, the heroism of one man came to represent the heroism of them all.
 On December 8, 1944, Lieutenant General William S. Knudsen presented the Medal of Honor to Mrs. Florida E. Valier on behalf of her son, Major Raymond Wilkins.

 How does one eulogize a hero of Major Wilkins caliber?

 "His service under me was characterized by his complete and unswerving devotion to our beloved country and he died in the name of freedom and liberty.
 Among his comrades-in-arms he is enshrined in our country's glory."

 Major General Barney M. Giles (US Army Chief of Air Staff) wrote: